ftechtx/Java-Fundamentals/README.md

-# CodingNomads Java Fundamentals: ftechtx
+# CodingNomads Java Fundamentals: ftechtx-2

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.